 Now the only thing I had to do was figure out what the heck to do with it.
 As most of my readers know, I'm not exactly a rifle expert.
 While some of my rifle shooting friends crow about their 400 - 600 yard shots, I'm pretty happy with a tight 100 yard group.
 At the time I bought this rifle I had only made a few shots at a 300 yard target with only one bullet striking on the target face.
 After that, I stuck with my 100 yard shooting.
 But the Remington 700 VL SS changed my desire to hit that 300 yard target dependably at the Old Fort Gun club.

-So, I got a good (not great because the $$$$ don't exist for great yet) scope, the Bushnell 3200 Elite 3-9x50 rifle scope.
+So, I got a decent scope, the Bushnell 3200 Elite 3-9x50 rifle scope.
 For the price, Bushnell has a good reputation for clarity and durability, plus the Remington 700 VL SS was not going to be a heavy recoil producer.

 I bore sighted the scope at home then went to the range to sight it in at 100 yards.
 I let it pose for the camera on the plastic rest in the pictures, but did my shooting from an adjustable "Steady Rest" rifle rest.
 The Steady Rest is actually not so steady and the Remington 700 VL SS had to be held pretty tightly and correct breathing was necessary to produce accurate shots.